Homeowner Orientations – Insider Tips for Inspecting the Paint Job

 For a time, my job at Warline was quality control.
 I tagged the houses for paint deficiencies before homeowners did their walk through.
 Then our crews could come in and do any touch ups to make sure there were no paint issues when the homeowner went through the house.

-In our experience in painting over 800 new homes around Vancouver and its surrounding cities, we have learned that if there were a lot of painting deficiencies when a homeowner did an orientation, their overall satisfaction in the purchase of their home went down.
+In our experience in painting over 800 new homes around Vancouver and its surrounding cities, we have learned that if there were a lot of painting deficiencies when a homeowner did an orientation.
+This caused their overall satisfaction in the purchase of their home went down.
 It’s simple – a quality paint job is a good indicator of a quality built home.

 I developed a good eye for finding paint problems and I am going to share my list with you so you know what to look for when you complete your walk through.
 I am sure there will be a number of builders and a few painters who won’t be happy with me for this article.
 Too bad for them.